What is a charge card? How it works, key benefits, and best options for small businesses

 Nav Prime Card

-- Builds business credit: Responsible use of the card can help establish and improve your business credit history with major credit bureaus
+- Builds business credit history with major credit bureaus

-- Limited spending power: As a charge card, you must pay your balance in full each month
+- You must pay your balance in full each month

-With no interest charges, it’s an ideal option for businesses looking to establish credit, manage cash flow, and gain financial insights without the hurdles of traditional credit approval.
+With no interest charges, it’s an ideal option if your business needs to establish credit, manage cash flow, and gain financial insights without the hurdles of traditional credit approval.

 Summary of the best business charge cards